Moving To Glen Ellyn, IL

 Children can then attend one of two middle schools – Hadley Junior High School or Glen Crest Middle School.
 The high schools that serve Glen Ellyn are under the jurisdiction of Glenbard Township High School District 87.
 Students attend either Glenbard South High School or Glenbard West High School.

-In addition, the village is home to five private schools:
+The village is also home to five private schools:

 - Maryknoll Montessori School